 Debra Zimmerman has been the executive director of Women Make Movies Women Make Movies, a nonprofit, New York-based film organization that supports women filmmakers, since 1983.
 During her tenure it has grown into the largest distributor of films by and about women in the world.
 Zimmerman has curated and organized video and film exhibitions for numerous organizations, including the American Film Institute, Los Angeles, and the Institute of Contemporary Arts in London.
 Formerly the president and chair of the board of directors of the Association of Independent Video and Filmmakers, and a member of the board of the National Alliance of Media Arts and Culture, Zimmerman has moderated panels and given master classes at the Sundance Film Festival, MIPDOC, and Reel Scree,n as well as film festivals in Europe, Africa, Asia, and South America.
 She sat on the Center’s Pew Fellowships panel in 2009.

-In 1992 the Center awarded Pew Fellowships to 16 visual arts, dance, and music artists in the greater Philadelphia region, including Odean Pope and Judith Schaechter.
+In 1995 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 23 dance and music organizations in the greater Philadelphia region.

-In 2005 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 66 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.
+In 1993 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 13 dance organizations in the greater Philadelphia region.

-Mark Shetabi is a visual artist and a 2002 Pew Fellow.
+Christopher Bursk is a poet and a 1995 Pew Fellow.

-Teresa Jaynes is a visual artist and a 1999 Pew Fellow.
+Enid Mark (1932–2008) was a visual artist and a 2001 Pew Fellow.